|

 more like Waylon wanted.
 He had his own people in on the recording part of

+things.
 The road was still hard, but Waylon could

 not just set around Nashville and besides he wanted his music to get to the